 Living Free Recovery Night

 Separation and divorce are among life’s most painful and stressful experiences.
 It’s a confusing time when people may feel isolated and have questions about issues they’ve never before faced.
 DivorceCare meets weekly to help you manage these challenges and move toward rebuilding your life.
-Each session begins with a video seminar featuring top experts on divorce and recovery in a compelling format with interviews, real-life case studies and helpful tools.
-This is followed by group discussion around the weekly theme with time to share what’s going on in your personal journey as you receive support from the group.
+A video seminar featuring interviews, real life case studies and other helpful tools is followed by group discussion with time to share about what’s going on in your personal journey as you receive support from the group.

 DivorceCare for Families